Agent Mode

 Give an LLM a prompt a thousand times and a few stock phrases will appear in 80% of the outputs.
 "Hope this finds you well."
 "Wanted to reach out about."
 "Quick question."
 Every recipient who has been targeted by a campaign before recognises the smell.

 Every generated message is checked against the pod's prior sends with a phrase-overlap score.
-Above the threshold, the brain regenerates once with explicit "do not reuse phrasing" instructions.
+Above the threshold, Pilot regenerates once with explicit "do not reuse phrasing" instructions.
 The result is messaging that stays fresh as the pod scales from one sender to ten to thirty.

 • 3-gram overlap check against the pod's prior sends